sdjaeb/music-recommendation-service/DEMO_CHECKLIST.md

 -   [ ] **Step 3: Verify the Kafka Event.**
     -   **Action:** Check that a `music_recommendations` event was produced to Kafka.
     -   **Demo Note:** *"A key feature of our architecture is that every successful recommendation also generates an event.
-This allows other downstream systems to react, for example, by sending a push notification to the user."*
+This allows other downstream systems to react.
+Crucially, this event is now produced in a binary Avro format, enforced by our Schema Registry.
+This guarantees data quality at the source."*
     -   **Command (in a separate terminal):** `docker-compose exec kcat kcat -b kafka:29092 -t music_recommendations -C -o end -e`
-    -   **Verification:** "After we called the endpoint for user 123, we can see the corresponding event was published to Kafka, containing the user ID and the tracks that were recommended.
-This confirms the end-to-end flow is working."
+    -   **Verification:** "After we called the endpoint for user 123, we can see the corresponding event was published to Kafka.
+Notice that the output from `kcat` is no longer human-readable JSON.
+It's binary Avro data.
+This is exactly what we want.
+It means our producer is correctly serializing the data according to the schema, and any consumer that doesn't adhere to this schema will fail.
+This is how we prevent data corruption before it even starts."
-    -   **Example Kafka Message:**
-        ```json
-        {"requestedUserId":123,"recommendations":[54321,98765,12345,67890,11223],"timestamp":"..."}
-        ```

 ---